 The possible subjects of the Master in Biomedical Engineering to study according to the training obtained previously can be seen in the following link

-Doctoral students, as researchers in training and students of the University of Zaragoza, have to formalize every year the enrollment with the corresponding rights to the academic tutorship while continuing their doctoral training.
-The enrollment period will be set in the academiccalendar approved each year by the Doctoral School.
+Doctoral students, as researchers in training and students of the University of Zaragoza, must register annually with the corresponding fees for the academic supervision of the doctoral programme while they continue their doctoral training.
+The enrolment period will be the one established for this purpose in the calendar of the corresponding academic year.

-As a general rule, enrollment will be done online through the Secretaría Virtual ofthe University of Zaragoza.
-Previously a personal identification number (NIP) and password will have been obtained in the identity management service.
-Face-to-face registration will be allowed to those who cannot do it online, by going to the doctoral school during public service hours.
-PhD students must submit every year in which they enroll, documentation about their previous studies, depending on whether they have been taken in countries of the European Education Area or outside that space.
+As a general rule, enrolment will be done online through the Virtual Secretariat of the University of Zaragoza, having previously obtained a personal identification number (PIN) and password from the identity management service of the University of Zaragoza.
+Those who are unable to enrol online will be allowed to do so in person by going to the Doctoral School Section during opening hours.
+For the first, second and subsequent enrolments, doctoral students will have to present various documents about their previous studies, depending on whether they have been studied in countries within or outside the European Education Area.

-Once the thesis is concluded, the doctoral student must proceed to deposit and defend it according to the dispositions included in the thesis regulation of the University of Zaragoza and its procedure (info).
+Once the thesis has been completed, the PhD student must proceed to its deposit and defence in accordance with the provisions set out in the thesis regulations of the University of Zaragoza and in the procedure that develops it, available on the EDUZ regulations website

 Title: TUTORIES.
 Optional